Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-wordpress.md

 ## Deploying Pure WordPress on Scalingo

 Even though it is not advised to deploy an out-of-the-box WordPress on Scalingo, there are some situations where you do not have the choice.
-Here are a few things you must now before going down that road.
+Here are a few things you must know before going down that road.

 ### Configuration